beegieb/kaggle_see_click_fix/README.md

 To change the default location for predictions and cache modify the global variables in config.py

+I currently do not have any cache management implemented, so state cache files are not removed.
+If you would like to try running a model with any other dataset configurations you will need to manually flush the cache by removing all relevent cache files in cache/.
+A safe bet is to delete everything in cache if you're unsure what is getting modified.

 A note on the winning model:
 It was recently discovered that when I started using Bryan's dataset to explore